An Introduction to the Physics of Cough

 Since coughing might increase pressure inside the head (intracranial pressure), it can cause or worsen a headache.
 For example, in people with migraines, coughing is often an aggravating or triggering factor.

-The Frightening Distance Launched Droplets Can Reach
+The Physics of the Frightening Distance Droplets Launched by Cough Can Reach

 Properties of droplets released when sneezing or coughing: